prioritizr/prioritizr/README.md

 ## Getting help

-If you have any questions about using the *prioritizr R* package or suggestions for improving it, please [file an issue at the online code repository](https://github.com/prioritizr/prioritizr/issues/new).
+If you have any questions about the *prioritizr R* package or suggestions for improving it, please [post an issue on the code repository](https://github.com/prioritizr/prioritizr/issues/new).